xajler/instantcoach-api/README.md

     cd <src-root>
     docker start sql1
-    # Set env vars for local dev (or add to bashrc, zsrhc, etc, then this is not necessary)
+    # Set env variables for local dev (or add to bashrc, zshrc, etc, then this is not necessary)
     source ./env-var.sh
     cd api
     dotnet build